How to use ash in your garden - 6 unexpected ways to reuse burnt-out wood embers

 (Image credit: Getty Images)

 Similar to how you can use coffee grounds in your garden to boost your compost, fireplace ashes can do the same.
-Wood ash is a natural source of potassium which contributes to flowering and fruiting in plants, however, the level of nutrients will depend on the age of the wood burnt.
+Wood ash is a natural source of potassium, which contributes to flowering and fruiting in plants; however, the level of nutrients will depend on the age of the wood burned.

 "Younger wood usually has a higher level than older branches.
-The ashes can also have a liming effect, so it can be used to increase the pH of excessively acidic soil," explains Craig.
+The ashes can also have a liming effect, so they can be used to increase the pH of excessively acidic soil," explains Craig.

-Craig recommends adding wood ash to your compost head to help with plant fertility, just be aware that the ash is alkaline so you'll need to be careful not to add too much as raising the pH level of your compost heap can affect the useful bacteria.
+Craig recommends adding wood ash to your compost heap to help with plant fertility.
+Just be aware that the ash is alkaline, so you'll need to be careful not to add too much, as raising the pH level of your compost heap can affect the useful bacteria.

 300L Garden Composter | RRP: £26.97 at Amazon